griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # the design formula above is often a point of confussion, it is useful to put in words what is happening, when we specify "design = ~Condition" we are saying
 # regress gene expression on condition, or put another way model gene expression on condition
 # gene expression is the response variable and condition is the explanatory variable
-# you can put words to formulas using this cheat sheet https://www.econometrics.blog/post/the-r-formula-cheatsheet/
+# you can put words to formulas using this [cheat sheet](https://www.econometrics.blog/post/the-r-formula-cheatsheet/)
 ```

 ### Running DESeq2
 With all the data now in place, DESeq2 can be run.
 Calling DESeq2 will perform the following actions:
 - Estimation of size factors. i.e. accounting for differences in sequencing depth (or library size) across samples.
 - Estimation of dispersion. i.e. estimate the biological variability (over and above the expected variation from sampling) in gene expression across biological replicates.
-This is neeeded to assess the significance of differences across conditions.
+This is needed to assess the significance of differences across conditions.
 Additional work is performed to correct for higher dispersion seen for genes with low expression.
-- Perform "independent filtering" to reduce the number of statistical tests performed (see ?results and https://doi.org/10.1073/pnas.0914005107 for details)
+- Perform "independent filtering" to reduce the number of statistical tests performed (see `?results` and [this paper](https://doi.org/10.1073/pnas.0914005107) for details)
 - Negative Binomial GLM fitting and performing the Wald statistical test
 - Correct p values for multiple testing using the Benjamini and Hochberg method